friday/ulauncher-clipboard/README.md

 From Ulauncher's preferences you can change the keyword and the clipboard manager to use, number of results to be shown.

+If you want to use [GPaste](https://github.com/Keruspe/GPaste/) or [CopyQ](https://github.com/hluk/CopyQ), you have to install them.
+If you haven't.
+[Clipster](https://github.com/mrichar1/clipster) will be downloaded automatically.

+### Copy hook

-You can also add a *copy hook*.
-A command to run after copying a clipboard entry.
-This is mostly a way to support pasting directly, without adding or supporting any such code.
-Pasting directly isn't possible to achieve safely, but X11 users can use xdotool to trigger the key combinations "ctrl+v" or "shift+insert".
+ulauncher-clipboard supports a *hook* to run after activating an entry in the list and copying it to the clipboard.
+This is an indirect way to support pasting.
+It's not possible to achieve pasting safely, but depending on your system environment you may be able to run a command to trigger "ctrl+v" or "shift+insert".
 This will not work in all applications, and may even have unwanted side effects, so beware!

+In X11 you can use xdotool to do this.
+Ex:

 ```sh
 xdotool key ctrl+v
 ```

-If you want to use [GPaste](https://github.com/Keruspe/GPaste/) or [CopyQ](https://github.com/hluk/CopyQ), you have to install them.
-If you haven't.
-[Clipster](https://github.com/mrichar1/clipster) will be downloaded automatically.

 ## License